mystor/git-revise/docs/man.rst

    Interactively select hunks from <target>.
 The chosen hunks are split into a second commit immediately after the target.

-   After splitting is complete, both commit's messages are edited.
+   After splitting is complete, both commits' messages are edited.

    See the "Interactive Mode" section of :manpage:`git-add(1)` to learn how to operate this mode.